Adhithya5/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
+# Data Warehouse and Analytics Project

-Building a Enterprise level Data Warehouse with SQL Server, including ETL process, data modeling and data analytics.
+This project demonstrates a comprehensive data warehousing and analytics solution.